nathanhoad/godot_dialogue_manager/docs/Using_Dialogue.md

 dialogue_line = await resource.get_next_dialogue_line(dialogue_line.next_id)
 ```

-Now `dialogue_line` holds a dictionary containing the information for the line `Nathan: Here are some options.`.
-This dictionary also contains the list of response options.
+Now `dialogue_line` holds a `DialogueLine` containing the information for the line `Nathan: Here are some options.`.
+This object also contains the list of response options.

 Each option also contains a `next_id` property that can be used to continue along that branch.